-The papers of social realist painter, photographer, illustrator, printmaker, and teacher Ben Shahn (1898-1969) measure 24.8 linear feet and date from 1879-1990, with the bulk of the material dating from 1933-1970.
-The bulk of the collection consists of over 14.0 linear feet of incoming letters from artists, writers, colleagues, publishers, art organizations, galleries, and universities and colleges.
-Also found are biographical materials, project and source files, printed material, artwork by Shahn and others, photographs taken of and by Shahn, interview transcripts, and audio and video recordings.
-An addition of one sketch of a plan for The Great State of Wisconsin Post Office mural, circa 1937, was donated in 2018.
+The papers of social realist painter, photographer, printmaker, and teacher Ben Shahn (1898-1969) measure 25.1 linear feet and date from 1879-1990, with the bulk of the material dating from 1933-1970.
+The bulk of the collection consists of over 14 linear feet of incoming letters from artists, writers, colleagues, publishers, art organizations, galleries, and universities and colleges.
+Also found are biographical materials, project and source files, printed material, artwork by Shahn and others, photographs taken of and by Shahn, interview transcripts, sound recordings of interviews and a motion picture film.

 Ben Shahn papers, 1879-1990, bulk 1933-1970.
 Archives of American Art, Smithsonian Institution.

-The Archives of American Art holds four oral history interviews with Ben Shahn: 1964 April 14 interview conducted by Richard K. Doud for the Archives of American Art New Deal and the Arts Project in which Shahn speaks of his travels and work for the Farm Security Administration (FSA) and the American image as portrayed by FSA; 1965 January 17 interview; 1965 October 3 interview conducted by Harlan Phillips for the Archives of American Art New Deal and the Arts Project; and 1968 September 27 interview conducted by Forrest Selvig.
+The Archives of American Art holds four oral history interviews with Ben Shahn: 1964 Apr.
+14 interview conducted by Richard K. Doud for the Archives of American Art New Deal and the Arts Project in which Shahn speaks of his travels and work for the Farm Security Administration (FSA) and the American image as portrayed by FSA; 1965 Jan.
+17 interview; 1965 Oct.
+3. interview conducted by Harlan Phillips for the Archives of American Art New Deal and the Arts Project; and 1968 Sept.
+27 interview conducted by Forrest Selvig.
 Most of these interviews have transcripts available online.<br /> The Archives also holds the Bernarda Bryson Shahn papers, circa 1947-2005, and two oral history interviews with Bernarda Bryson Shahn: 1983 Apr.
 29 and 1995 July 3.
 The Archives of American Art also holds material lent for microfilming (reel N70-6) including addresses and essays by Shahn, seven royalty statements, and three letters from publishers.
 Many of the writings found on this reel were included in subsequent donations.
 All other lent material was returned to the lender and is not described in the collection container inventory.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001